Have you found yourself asking the question “Is Pinterest still relevant for my business?” You’re not alone. Let’s go there.

 First, I asked our Account Specialists.
 At Simple Pin Media we provide organic Pinterest management services to over 100 clients.
 If anyone is on the front lines and could give me a consensus of what was working, it’s our account specialists.

-Third, I examined what was working for me on my own account.
+Second, I examined what was working for me on my own account.
 I had slowed down on pinning regular pins.
 Was that working?

 The conclusions I’m about to present are a compilation of what I discovered from these conversations.
 It’s not exhaustive, but it gives some examples of the themes I kept heard consistently from my sources.